 statistical_threshold_data_size_large parameter in the config.toml or in the Expert Settings.
 You can see if the data will be sampled by viewing the Experiment Preview when you set up the experiment.
 In the experiment preview below, I can see that my data was sampled down to 5 million rows.

-Random sampling for regression problems and binary problems that are not considered imbalanced
+Random sampling for regression problems

-Stratified sampling for multi-class problems
+Stratified sampling for classification problems

 Imbalanced sampling for binary problems where the data is considered imbalanced